Scaling Agents for Computer Use: Introduction

-To address these challenges, we introduce Behavior Best-of-N (bBoN), a novel framework that enables wide scaling of CUAs.
+To address these challenges, we introduce \finalmethod (\finalmethodshort), a novel framework that enables wide scaling of CUAs through principled trajectory representation and selection.
 Our approach first converts raw trajectories into behavior narratives: concise summaries that capture what the agent actually did and how it affected the environment, preserving task-relevant action–effect summaries while filtering away irrelevant detail at individual steps.
-These narratives provide a compact yet faithful representation that makes it easier for a judge to compare candidates. bBoN then performs selection directly over narratives, enabling reliable selection among multiple rollouts.
-In addition, we build upon existing CUAs and introduce an improved baseline computer-use agentic framework to generate high quality trajectories for \finalmethodshort.
+These narratives provide a compact yet faithful representation that makes it easier for a judge to compare candidates. \finalmethodshort then performs selection directly over narratives, enabling reliable selection among multiple rollouts.
+In addition, we build upon existing CUAs and introduce an improved computer-use agentic framework to generate high quality trajectories for \finalmethodshort.